James Carson (field hockey)

-James Carson (born 29 April 1994) is a Welsh international field hockey player who plays as a forward for Wales.
+James Christopher Carson (born 29 April 1994) is a Welsh international field hockey player who plays as a forward for Wales.
+He competed for Wales at two Commonwealth Games.

+Biography

 Carson plays club hockey in the Men's England Hockey League Premier Division for Old Georgians, along with his two older brothers.
+He was selected to represent Wales at the 2018 Commonwealth Games in Gold Coast.

+At the end of the 2018 season, he left Reading for the University of Exeter Hockey Club.

+Carson joined Old Georgians in 2020 and was part of the Old Georgians team that won two league and cup doubles during the 2021-22 season and 2022-23 seasons and the league title during the 2023-24 season.

-He was picked to represent Wales at the 2023 Hockey World Cup.
+He was selected to represent Wales at the 2022 Commonwealth Games in Birmingham and the 2023 Hockey World Cup.
 He became the first player to score a goal for Wales at a Hockey World Cup, during the team's 5-1 loss to Spain on 15 January 2023.